Don’t Live with Back Pain, Learn about Spinal Stenosis

 Patients with spinal stenosis may experience cramping, pain, and numbness in the legs, back, neck, shoulders or arms.
 A loss of sensation, loss of balance and bladder malfunctioning may also occur.
 It can also cause a loss of control and strength in the arms and legs.

 Spinal stenosis is often difficult to diagnose.
 The symptoms can come and go and may resemble the symptoms of other conditions.
 A diagnosis of spinal stenosis is usually achieved only after ruling out other conditions.
-At our offices in Dallas and Addison, TX, our neurosurgeons will perform imaging exams such as a spinal X-ray, MRI, CT scan and bone scan as well as ask questions about your symptoms and overall health to correctly diagnose your condition.
+At our offices in Dallas, TX, our neurosurgeons will perform imaging exams such as a spinal X-ray, MRI, CT scan and bone scan as well as ask questions about your symptoms and overall health to correctly diagnose your condition.

 - Physical Therapy